How can we help?

 No results match your current filter criteria.
 Please try adjusting your filters for broader results.

-Back to Work Enterprise Scheme
+Back to Work Enterprise Allowance Scheme

-The Back to Work Enterprise Allowance allows those embarking on self employment to retain some existing welfare benefits while setting up a new business
+The Back to Work Enterprise Allowance scheme allows those embarking on self employment to retain some existing welfare benefits while setting up a new business

-• People getting certain social welfare payments who want to become self employed .
+• Are getting certain social welfare payments

 JobsPlus Subsidy